 Get Enough Sleep

-Sleeping too long can also be just as bad and equally doable.
+Sleeping too long can be just as bad and equally doable.
 When we’re not feeling great, we don’t have the energy and motivation to start the day.
 Like junk food, what we want at the time actually ends up hurting us further.
-If you’re feeling down, keep telling yourself the only way out is to get those feet on the ground – then it’s easy street from there.
+If you feel like staying under the cover, just try to sit up and take in a big stretch.
+Then once you land those feet on the ground it’s easy street from there.

 Grab Some Rays